Jairaye/crime-housing-affordability/README.md

 ### 2. Renting is more broadly accessible than buying

 Renting is viable in more metros than buying.
 Ownership presents a higher fixed cost barrier even when long term affordability may be reasonable.
-This aligns with current market conditions rather than modeling artifacts.

 ### 3. Where $100K fails, it fails predictably